NGOIMBU/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Defimation of pointers and arrays including ways on manipulating them Differences between pointers and arrays
+Defination of pointers and arrays including ways on manipulating them Differences between pointers and arrays